vdenberg/twitter-titling-corpus/README.md

 1 - A supporter of the President would feel glad after reading this tweet

-- naming form

-Automatically detected form used to refer to the president
+- naming form: automatically detected form used to refer to the president

 FN - first name